nationalarchives/discovery-bdd-test/README.md

 2nd method-
 open the command prompt
-type the command- cd path of the project type the command- dotnet test
+type the command- cd  pathOfTheProject, type the command- dotnet test
- then you can able to run your tests without opening visual studio
+ Then you can able to run your tests without opening visual studio